Prediction of Dynamical time Series Using Kernel Based Regression and Smooth Splines: Prediction algorithm and statement of convergence theorem

+Both the parameters $\gamma$ and $\Lambda$ are determined using five-fold cross-validation.{Fri Apr 20 21:27:34 2018}{ } Here $n_{f}$ and therefore $t_{f}$ are fixed because we seek to approximate the exact predictor with lookahead fixed at $t_{f}$.
+As explained in section 4, it is significant that the predictor directly optimizes with a lookahead of $t_{f}$.
+Iterating a $\tau$-step predictor $n_{f}$ times gives worse predictions.

-The second step (\ref{eq:algo-2}) differs from the algorithm of Muller et al in using the spline smoothed signal $u_{s}(t)$ in place of the noisy signal $u_{\eta}(t)$.
+The second step (\ref{eq:algo-2}) differs from the algorithm of Müller et al in using the spline smoothed signal $u_{s}(t;\omega)$ in place of the noisy signal $u_{\eta}(t;\omega)$.
 Our algorithm relies mainly on spline smoothing to eliminate noise.
-The other difference is that we use the least squares loss function in place of the $\epsilon$-loss function.
+Yet another difference is that we use the least squares loss function in place of the $\epsilon$-loss function.
 This difference is a consequence of relying on spline smoothing to eliminate noise.
 As explained by Christmann and Steinwart \cite{ChristmannSteinwart2007}, the $\epsilon$-loss function, Huber's loss, and the $L^{1}$ loss function are used to handle outliers.
 However, spline smoothing eliminates outliers, and we choose the $L^{2}$ loss function because of its algorithmic advantages.